 As you plan the layout of your arena, the key sections include:

-- The Briefing Area shows your players briefing videos on how to use your phasers, play the game, and important safety instructions.
+- The Briefing Area shows your players briefing videos on using your phasers, playing the game, and important safety instructions.

 - The Vesting Room where your players can suit up and where your staff charges your equipment.

-- The Maintenance area where you can service your equipment.
+- The Maintenance area is where you can service your equipment.
 Be sure to select a manufacturer that makes it easy to replace parts without the need for an engineering degree.